sighmon/community-battery/README.md

 # Community battery project
 Assessing the feasibility of installing a big community battery.
+50% of the proceeds from the first battery would go towards buying a second battery, the other 50% paying electricity forwards to low-income families.

 ## Project goals
 * Soak up South Australian daytime solar